Perisher Historical Society

 Membership is open to everyone with an interest in the history of the area – individuals, families, clubs and corporations.

-The PHS Committee comprises: Philip Woodman (President), Judy Thomson (Vice-president), Pamela Woodman (Secretary), Libby Anderson (Treasurer), Ashley Blondel, Chris Brangwin and Donald Johnston together with Dave Woods (NPWS) and Peter Brulisauer (Perisher) as ex officio committee members.
+The PHS Committee comprises Philip Woodman (President), Judy Thomson (Vice-president), Pamela Woodman (Secretary), Ashley Blondel, Chris Brangwin, Donald Johnston and Peter Southwell-Keely together with Dave Woods (NPWS) and Peter Brulisauer (Perisher) as ex-officio committee members.

 Current PHS projects include establishing a historical database of the lodges in Perisher, Guthega, Smiggin Holes and Charlotte Pass, recording oral histories with Perisher ‘old timers’, the writing and publication of a book on the history of the area and building a website on which much of this material can be displayed.